Great Western and Great Central Joint Railway: Under British Railways: from 1948

-In the 1960s the loss of business on the railways was exercising government, and the Beeching Report resulted in closure of the Great Central London Extension north of Quainton Road on 3 September 1966.
-The Denham to Uxbridge branch had also declined substantially as a goods line since 1939 and was closed completely in the 1960s.
+In the 1950s and 1960s the mounting financial losses on the railways had been exercising government, and it was clear that a re-shaping and rationalisation of the network was necessary along with elimination of unprofitable traffic.
+The Beeching Report, ratifying a difficult but inevitable decision that had already been made prior to Beeching's appointment, resulted in complete closure of the Great Central London Extension between Quainton Road and Rugby Central on 3 September 1966; Rugby - Nottingham was closed in 1969.
+The Denham - Uxbridge branch had also declined substantially as a goods line since 1939 and was closed completely in the 1960s.

-The former LNWR route from Euston to Birmingham and Crewe was developed at this time as the primary route on that axis.
-During the electrification and infrastructure improvement works, Birmingham express passenger traffic was concentrated on the Western Region route over the Joint Line.
+The former LNWR West Coast Main Line (WCML) route from Euston to Birmingham and Crewe was developed at this time as the primary route on that axis.
+During the electrification and infrastructure improvement works, Birmingham express passenger traffic was concentrated on the Western Region route over the Joint Line, while other WCML traffic was diverted south of Bletchley to run to/from Marylebone via the Bletchley Flyover and the GC route at Calvert.

 On inauguration of the enhanced Euston route, the Joint line ceased to have validity as a trunk line, and from 5 March 1967 through long-distance services were removed from the line.
 The intermediate stations received a somewhat enhanced semi-fast service.

 In the Autumn of 1968 the line between Princes Risborough and Aynho Junction (26 miles) was singled, and in 1974 many through semi-fast trains were diverted away from the line, to run via Oxford.